 Next, let’s dive into each of the primary turf micronutrients, what they do, and how to identify a possible deficiency.
-Our Lawnifi™ fertility program contains all of the necessary elements when it comes to micronutrient health.
+Our Lawnifi® fertility program contains all of the necessary elements when it comes to micronutrient health.
+A bottle of Recover and Maintain, which are included in the fertilizer boxes below, provide micronutrients for lawns.
 This is just one of the many reasons why our Lawnifi formula has rendered such outstanding results among customers.
-An ounce of prevention is worth a pound of cure.
+Learn more in Why Use Lawnifi Fertilizer?.

 Like iron, a magnesium deficiency will present itself as chlorosis.
 Instead of the deficiency occurring in high pH or wet clay soils, magnesium deficiency will usually occur in low pH and sandy soils.
 Magnesium helps fortify turfgrass for winter and plays a key role in producing chlorophyll and processing nitrogen, phosphate, and iron.
-Beware of over application though, when unprotected, magnesium can react with calcium and potassium to create nutrient lockup.
+Beware of over-application though, when unprotected, magnesium can react with calcium and potassium to create nutrient lockup.